AlexMercedCoder/petadoptionapp/README.md

             `
         );
 ```
 after getting the response from the API call, we begin mapping the object to the DOM.
 The API returns a fixed number of 20 responses.
-So the map functions first create a new div with the appropriate class to the main element tha is hard coded into the html document and is serving as the container for results.
+So the map functions first create a new div with the appropriate class and append it to the main element that is hard coded into the html document and is serving as the container for results.

-After appending it we edit the innerHTML of the element using interpolation to inject all the data for the record. .html instead of .text allows me to create html element without a large series of jquery commands, very similar to using JSX.
+After appending it we edit the innerHTML of the new element using interpolation to inject all the data displayed for the record. ".html()" instead of ".text()" allows me to create html elements without a large series of jquery commands, very similar to using JSX.

-The titles are wrapped in spans for I can add font weight in the css.
+The titles are wrapped in span elements so I can add font weight in the css.
 Two buttons are created, one that links to the page to adopt that particular pet and one with a dynamic class name made of the letter p and records unique ID number to prevent duplicates.

 ### Generate the Modals
 ```